finalFlash159/SmartCustoms-Assistant/README.md

   - Accepts `.doc` or `.docx` only (size ≤ 10MB).
   - Saves the file to `data/uploaded`, then runs `doc_processor_pipeline` to convert content into JSON.
   - Uses `DataLoader` to extract text, create embeddings, and store in Qdrant.
-  - Returns “Processed, embeddings created and saved to Qdrant”.
+  - Returns "Processed, embeddings created and saved to Qdrant".

 ---